NativeScript/workshop/docs/chapters/chapter4.md

 ```

 #### Clear History

 To clear history just provide `clearHistory` into `navigate`, like this:

 ``` javascript
 this.router.navigate(['/articles', { clearHistory: true }]);
 ```

-Please note, that you must used `RouterExtensions`, for this to work.
-Also `clearHistory` works only with `page-router-outlet`, this does't work with `router-outlet`.
+Please note that you must used `RouterExtensions`, for this to work.
+Also `clearHistory` works only with `page-router-outlet`; this does't work with `router-outlet`.

 #### Navigating back

 To navigate back, you can use `RouterExtensions` functionality to call either:

  * `this.router.back()` - always takes us to back the previous view from the navigation stack,
  * `this.router.backToPreviousPage()` - always takes us back to the previous page from the navigation stack, skipping navigation stack items on the same page.

 What is the difference?

 Let's imagine you navigated through a number of paths in this order.

  * navigate `/articles`